Chaitanya-Shahare/OpenSource-for-Everyone/Commit_Guidelines.md

 #Semantic Commit message style

-When you are working in a collabaritive environment , many people actively contribute to the project.
+When you are working in a collaborative environment, many people actively contribute to the project.
 Every change you make should be known to others as well as you in the future.
 So when you **commit** changes to the repository the commit message must be understood and clear.
 Following the semantic commit message style will keep your commits organized and clear.

 ### Format of a commit message